camarguinho/dekorate-challenge/README.md

 As deliverables, we would like to have the url of the Spring Boot Application deployed on OpenShift and a github repository containing the code that you should have modified to generate/customize the OpenShift manifests.

-I will be joinable during the Developer Games to resolve any doubts or questions you may have.
+## Need help?

+Remember that we are all here to answer any questions and support you during all the Developer Games:

+DevelopergamesEMEA@redhat.com

 Happy Developer Games!